OlliGriffin/fozdecompras/source/_posts/Hybrid-News-on-June-&-July-2018.md

 Measured in gigawatts installed, solar installations looked fairly toned.
 Bloomberg NEF forecasts installations of between 95 and 107 gigawatts in 2018, compared with 98 gigawatts in 2017.

-Pietro Radoia, senior solar analyst in BNEF, said, “It will also mean overcapacity found in solar manufacturing globally, yet steeper price falls."
+Pietro Radoia, senior solar analyst in BNEF, said, "It will also mean overcapacity found in solar manufacturing globally, yet steeper price falls."

 Raising investments in wind power practically offset the drop in solar investments.
 Wind investment rose 33 percent weighed against last year, to $57.2 billion.